IssamDjadja/github-tutorial/README.md

 But what if you wanted the creator to see the changes you made for the forked repository you made early.
 But wait, early I told you that you can't push work to the creator unless it's yours.

 * Yes thats true, but you can make **pull requests**.
-  * A **pull requests** is asking permission from the oringial creator of your forked repository to see changes you made.
+  * A **pull requests** is asking permission from the original creator of your forked repository to see changes you made.

 To make a pull request:
 1) Go to the repository you forked